The depth of a permutation: Introduction

 \begin{thm} Let $w \in \mf{S}_n$.
 Then its depth is given by \end{thm}

 We prove Theorem \ref{thm:char} by exhibiting an algorithm, based on straight selection sort, that achieves a factorization of $w$ having both minimum depth and minimum reflection length.

+\begin{remark}(Total Displacement) Diaconis and Graham \cite{DG} compared the statistics of length, reflection length, and what they called ``Spearman's disarray" for permutations.
+The disarray statistic, which Knuth calls ``total displacement" \cite[Problem 5.1.1.28]{K}, is defined as Thus according to Theorem \ref{thm:char}, the displacement of a permutation is exactly twice its depth.
+Several of the results proved here were first discovered by Diaconis and Graham in the context of total displacement, and we will highlight these connections as they arise.
+A recent paper of Guay-Paquet and the first author computes the generating function for total displacement \cite{GP}. \end{remark}

-A position $i$ such that $w(i)> i$ is called an \emph{excedance} of $w$, so this measure is the sum of the sizes of the excedances.
+A position $i$ such that $w(i)> i$ is called an \emph{excedance} of $w$, so the measure in Theorem~\ref{thm:char} is the sum of the sizes of the excedances.
 It is well known that excedance number and \emph{descent number} are equidistributed over $\mf{S}_n$.
 (Their common generating function is the Eulerian polynomial.)
-In a similar vein, we find that summing the size of a descent gives a statistic with the same distribution as depth.
-That is, define the \emph{descent drop} of $w$ to be (We note that in \cite{CCDG} Chung, Claesson, Dukes, and Graham study descent numbers in relation to ``maximum drop size,'' that is, $\max\{ j-w(j) \}$.
-Apart from similar terminology, we know of no deeper connection between this work and that one.)
-It is generally not true that $\dep(w) = \drop(w)$.
-For example, $\dep(3241) = 2+1=3$ while $\drop(w) = 1+3=4$.
-Nonetheless, we will prove the following via a bijection of Steingr\'imsson \cite[Appendix]{stein}.
+In a similar vein, we find that summing the sizes of descents gives a statistic with the same distribution as depth.
+That is, define the \emph{descent drop} of $w$ to be (Chung, Claesson, Dukes, and Graham study descent numbers in relation to ``maximum drop size,'' that is, $\max\{ j-w(j) \}$ in \cite{CCDG}.
+Apart from similar terminology, we know of no deeper connection between the current work and theirs.)